xapi-project/luna-rossa/README.md

 ---

-# Build Dependencies
+# Building and Installing

 Luna Rossa is implemented in OCaml.
 OCaml's package manager Opam is essential for building Luna Rossa.

-    opam install xen-api-client yojson
-    opam install oasis

-# Building

-The build process is supported by Oasis which generates a Makefile and a configure script:

-    oasis setup -setup-update dynamic
-    ./configure
-    make
+Luna Rossa hasn't been released as an offical Opam package but it is easy to install it by pinning the source code repository:

+    opam pin add luna-rossa https://github.com/lindig/luna-rossa.git

+This installs the `lunarossa` binary and the `librossa` library package that becomes available for other code to use.
+You can also look at the file `opam/opam` to see how to build Luna Rossa manually.

 # Running Tests

-Each test binary can be invoked with `--help`.
-A binary takes two JSON
+All tests are invoked as sub-commands from the `lunarossa` binary.
+Each command can be invoked with `--help`.
+A test takes two JSON files:
-files: `servers.json` informs it about the server(s) to use for testing and `tests.json` can be used to customise tests.
+`servers.json` informs it about the server(s) to use for testing and `tests.json` can be used to customise tests.
 You should start with the one provided in `etc/`.

-    quicktest -s servers.json -c etc/tests.json
+    lunarossa quicktest -s servers.json -c etc/tests.json
-    powercycle -s servers.json -c etc/tests.json
+    lunarossa powercycle -s servers.json -c etc/tests.json

+Luna rossa exits with a non-zero exit code when a test fails.

 * `quicktest` - executes the `quicktest` binary on a host with a number of sub tests.